+Frequency bands controlled by NCU

-With respect to the controlled NCU bands, the studies have shown that there is no change in the power levels defined outside the aircraft for the 460 MHz, 900 MHz, 1800 MHz and 2100 MHz as provided in the Commission Decision 2008/294/EC [7].
-In addition the ECC/DEC/(06)07 also covers these bands and in addition the 2600 MHz band.
+With respect to the controlled NCU bands, the studies have shown that there is no change in the power levels defined outside the aircraft for frequency bands at 460 MHz, 900 MHz, 1800 MHz and 2100 MHz as provided in the Commission Decision 2008/294/EC [7].

+The e.i.r.p. of the NCU at 2600 MHz must not exceed the maximum e.i.r.p. defined outside the aircraft as provided in the table below: